Heading to the “Live Music Capital of the World”? Here’s all the fun you can cram into 48 hours in the capital of Texas.

 The “Live Music Capital of the World” lives up to its name with all kinds of local and national acts performing all over the city.
 Beyond Googling “Austin events this weekend” (because there's probably a festival), definitely check to see if any of your favorite bands happen to be in town.
 Stubb’s, Station Inn, The Continental Club, Emo's, and Nutty Brown Amphitheatre are just a handful of great places to catch a show.

 From “Dirty Sixth” and East Austin, to the bungalow bars on Rainey Street and the Red River Cultural District, it seems like there’s a bar or club on every corner.
 Choose your own adventure.
 Our favorite spots downtown are HandleBar, Cedar Street Courtyard, and Speakeasy.
-Fourth street has the largest conglomeration of LGBTQ+ bars.
+The 4th Street Warehouse district has the largest conglomeration of LGBTQ+ bars.

 There are tons of pools and swimming holes to cool off in during the warmest months, May-October.
 Barton Springs Pool is a natural spring (complete with diving board!) nestled in Zilker Park that stays a cool 68 degrees all year.
 It's packed on the weekends, but almost empty during weekdays.
 Women sun topless here, as Texas has no law specifically forbidding public nudity.
 Kayak or paddle board in the middle of Downtown on nearby Lady Bird Lake.

 There’s also boating on Lake Travis (don’t miss The Oasis!), tubing on the Comal River in nearby New Braunfels, and the picturesque Hamilton Pool Preserve, about an hour away in Dripping Springs.
 Unfortunately, Hamilton Pool is so popular, you have to call almost a year in advance to make reservations.